 Don’t let flooring cause you to reject a home.
 The new luxury vinyl planks look great and are inexpensive.
 Rip the old, yucky carpet out yourself—it is kind of fun and not difficult.

 Odors are a turnoff!
 Smoke smell can be cleared out with ozone machines, thorough cleaning, and repainting.
-Replace carpets that have pet stains.

 Everyone knows that a little paint can go a long way.
 If you aren’t good at it or just hate doing it, it may not be as expensive as you think to have it done professionally.

 Landscaping is easy and fun to do and makes such a wonderful change in the appearance in the home.
 It is great therapy to work in the yard, so don’t rule out a home with weeds, thin grass, and blah bushes.
 You might find a new hobby here.